lukasbm/chief-video/README.md

 ```

 where `<VIDEO_LOCATION>` and `<VIDEO_URL>` are the same as the env variable variables in the "Environment Variables" section below.
+The `<PORT>` can be any of your choice.
+Note that the port is only for the docker process running on the localhost.
+You still have to forward it using a reverse proxy like nginx.

 ## Directory